clambassador/ib/README.md

 # ib
 The ib project is a collection of simple routines for simplifying routine tasks in C++ programming.

 It was designed by iteratively using it and improving the interface for programmer's usability.
-They are meant to be natural to use and general purpose.

 At the moment it consists of the following: